SAO Web Site Terms & Policies

 This site may contain links to other sites.
 State Auditor's Office is not responsible for the privacy practices or the content of such Web sites.
 FOr more information, see the Link Policy section of this page.

-The SAO managed web sites have security measures in place to protect against loss, misuse, and alteration of the information.
+SAO managed Web sites have security measures in place to protect against loss, misuse, and alteration of information.
 Encryption is available and utilized; however, no system can be guaranteed to be completely safe.

 Contacting the State Auditor's Office

 If you have any questions about this privacy statement or Web site, you may contact: